-Kia Niro EV reliability & safety rating
+Kia Niro EV review: reliability & safety rating

 Kia’s performance in the 2022 Driver Power owner survey and seven-year warranty should put owners’ minds at ease